TriSalus Life Sciences (TLSI)

 AI Analysis | Feedback

-Mary Szela, Chief Executive Officer, President and Director
+Mary Szela, Chief Executive Officer and President

-David Patience, Chief Financial Officer
+James Young, Chief Financial Officer

 Sean Murphy, Chief Manufacturing, Strategy and Business Development Officer

-Sean Murphy was appointed Chief Manufacturing, Strategy, and Business Development Officer in January 2025, after serving as CFO of TriSalus from June 2022.
-He has been a Board Director since August 2020.
-Prior to TriSalus, Mr. Murphy held senior executive roles, including Executive Vice President at Malin PLC, a publicly listed company investing in life sciences companies.
-He was also a founding member of the Evercore HealthCare practice, an independent investment banking advisory firm, and had a 30-year career at Abbott Laboratories, culminating as Vice President of Business Development and Licensing.
+Sean Murphy was appointed Chief Manufacturing, Strategy, and Business Development Officer effective January 6, 2025, transitioning from his previous role as CFO of TriSalus, which he held since June 2022.
+He has been a director of TriSalus since August 2020.
+With over 40 years of experience in healthcare operations and business development across pharmaceuticals, medical devices, and diagnostics, Mr. Murphy has a rich background.
+He previously served as Executive Vice President at Malin PLC, a publicly listed company investing in life sciences firms.
+Additionally, he was a founding member of the Evercore HealthCare practice, a prominent investment banking advisory firm.
+His career also includes numerous senior executive roles at Abbott Laboratories, including Head of Corporate M&A and Business Development over a 30-year tenure.
+He currently serves on the boards of Immucor, Xenex, and Prenosis, and previously served on the public company boards of Radius Health and Poseida.

-Richard B. Marshak, VMD, MBA, Chief Commercial Officer
+Dr. Richard Marshak, Chief Commercial Officer

 AI Analysis | Feedback